wzacs1/BioinfWorkshop/Workthroughs/Part3-3_IntroRCont_DE.md

 First, we need to rename the column names as expected by tximeta (using tidyverse “rename” function).
 It’s a little unusual you can’t just specify the column names but, for now at least, tximeta looks for specific column names for the name of the sample and the filepath.

+- Keep in mind I'm showing the commands for the metadata_singleSamp object/dataset, but the commands would also need be run on the metadata_repsOnly as well if you want to examine that dataset. (we just use the singleSamp because it will run faster in class, but the other is actually a bit better IMO)

 ``` r
 metadata_singleSamp <- rename(metadata_singleSamp, files = fullpath, names = Run)
 ```